charlesfrye/AppliedStatisticsForNeuroscience/00 - Setup/Installation Instructions.md

 **Creating a ```conda``` virtual environment**

 We recommend that you set up a conda virtual environment so that you are sure of your environment while working on coursework material.
 To do this, you'll need the environment specification file `environment.yml` from the GitHub repo.
-Once you've acquired it and placed it in the appropriate folder, run the following command in the command line:
+Once you've acquired it and placed it in the appropriate folder (this is automatic if you clone or download the repo), run the following command in the command line:
 ```
 conda env create --file environment.yml
 ```